EfogDev/react-services-injector/README.md

 React Services Injector
 ===================
 Got tired with Redux?
 Or maybe you are used to be an Angular-developer?
 Then you definitely should try some services in React!
 The library helps you to connect components one to each other and create shared stores.

 Data flow and principles
 -------------
 The main principle of services injector is to update components automatically each time you change any data so you don't need to control that process.
-Also, the library written in the as-simple-as-possible way: it doesn't require you to write tons of code (as `redux` does (sorry, I hate `redux`)).
+Also, the library written in the as-simple-as-possible way: it doesn't require you to write tons of code (as Redux does).
+Sorry, I hate Redux.

 Installation
 -------------